Coinbase Phone Screen Interview: What It Tests and How to Pass

 - How Coinbase interviews for engineering roles (Coinbase official blog)

-- Coinbase Interview Questions (Glassdoor candidate reports)
+- Coinbase Software Engineer Interview Questions (Glassdoor candidate reports)